-ARTICLE VIII COMMERCIAL, INDUSTRIAL, AND MEDICAL INSTITUTIONAL AND SPECIAL DISTRICTS
+ARTICLE 8 - COMMERCIAL, INDUSTRIAL AND MEDICAL INSTITUTIONAL DISTRICT

-Section 8.00 RECREATIONAL COMMERCIAL DISTRICT (RC):
+Section 8.00 RECREATIONAL COMMERCIAL DISTRICT (RC)

-The purpose of this district is to provide suitable locations for recreational commercial uses within limited portions of the "Resource Protection Area" designated in the Comprehensive Plan.
-The location of these districts should avoid conflicts with agricultural uses, agricultural and other resource development opportunities (such as livestock production, aggregate mining, and forestry), and residential uses and should minimize their impact upon the natural environment and scenic beauty of the area.
+The purpose of this district is to provide a suitable location for recreational commercial uses within the "Urban Service and Reserve Areas", "Agricultural Areas", and in limited portions of the "Resource Protection Area" designated in the Comprehensive Plan.
+The location of these districts should avoid conflicts with agricultural and residential uses and minimize their impact upon the natural environment and scenic beauty of the area.
+The location of these districts should be further limited to areas which have good access to major highways.